 Of course, keyword research doesn’t end with simply finding the right long tail alterations.
 When you integrate them into your content, the results may surprise you.
 It’s also important to be selective when using keywords with a low search volume.

 2. Read Forums, Comment Chains, FAQ Sites & Emails

 The questions from website visitors often provide excellent insight into what they search for online.
 A great way to find long tail keywords is to visit forums, comment threads, company “Frequently Asked Questions” pages or even emails sent to your company.
 Despite these information sources being readily available, many SEO marketers don’t use these options during keyword research.
 If your company has a blog that regularly receives comments or questions, it’s possible to find several SEO search words just by reading users’ responses.

 3. Conduct Competitor Analysis

 Competition is a fact of life for many businesses regardless of the industry.
-When it comes to finding the right keywords, it’s likely that your competitors have already used long-tails to boost their rankings.
+For finding the right keywords, it’s likely that your competitors have already used long tails to boost their rankings.
 These findings can be used to your advantage – simply find out what words your competitor is using and implement them on your own website.

-Most of these long-tails can be found in blog titles, meta tags from keyword checkers, or by analyzing the content on each page.
+You can find most of these long tails in blog titles, meta tags from keyword checkers, or by analyzing the content on each page.
 Professional competitor research tools from SpyFu or SE Ranking can help you speed up the process.

 4. Check Out How-To and Q&A Sites

-The king of website optimization, Wikipedia, offers marketers a wealth of knowledge when it comes to long-tails.
-When you search for a fairly broad topic, the resulting article will contain several subheads that can be used as long-tail phrases.
+The king of website optimization, Wikipedia, offers marketers a wealth of knowledge with long tails.
+When you search for a fairly broad topic, the resulting article will contain several subheads that can be used as long tail phrases.
 You can also use the Page Search function to find areas of similar search queries.